Flint Town United F.C.: Flint Town United

 The 2007–08 season the club was hardly out of the top three, but a bad run of results in March, picking up only three points out of five games and then another bad run, three points out a possible twelve late on in the season put the League Championship out of reach.
 Consolation was winning the North Wales Challenge Cup at Colwyn Bay, beating league rivals Prestatyn Town 1–0.

 The following season seen an up and down league and cup performance, but in April a six-match unbeaten run moved the club into third position in the league.
 In the last game of the season another one of those poor performances returned when the club was well beaten by fellow Cymru Alliance club Llandudno Town 4–1 in the final of the North Wales Challenge Cup, to end a disappointing season.

 As that season ended the club looked forward to a better year, but again it turned out to be another one of those seasons.
 A disastrous 1-nil defeat in the third round of the Welsh Cup by South Wales 3rd division side AFC Llwydcoed, made worse when they were drawn at home to Aberystwyth Town.
 Only three games played between December and the beginning of February due to the weather and a home defeat by Connahs Quay Nomads in the 1st round of the N.W Challenge Cup.

 With the reformation of the Welsh Premier League set for the 2010–11 season the club's sole intention for the 2009–10 season was to finish in the top eight.
 As the season drew to a close the club was nine points ahead, but in the last four league games managed to pick up only five points out of a total of 12, losing the league to Llangefni Town by four points.
 In the final game of the season the club lost to Llandudno Town 2–0 in the League Cup Final, with Llandudno's keeper Paul Whitfield picking up the "Man of the Match Award".

 Niall McGuinness was named the manager of Flint Town United F.C in November 2017 after Andy Holden, a former Everton and Hibernian coach, stepped down after a series of mediocre results.

 Rivalries

 Flint Town United F.C.'s traditional rivals are Holywell Town and Connah's Quay Nomads.

+Academy

+The Flint Town United Football Club academy is known as one of the best in North Wales as a lot of their youth products achieve great things.
+They also have great prospects coming through with Isaac Beck who has attracted a lot of attention recently.